tinjet11/BrickBreaker-Java-Coursework/README.md

     - **Issue:** The logic for block destruction count had a flaw, especially after pausing and resuming the game.
     - **Solution:** Modified the logic to check the remaining block count rather than the destroyed block count, preventing unintended level progression.

+4. **Next level running many times unexpectedly:**
+    - **Issue:** when advance to next level, the `nextLevel()` run multiple times unexpectedly
+    - **Solution:** Modified the next level function, introduce one boolean variable to make sure the function cannot be call the second time until the first function end.

-4. **Difficulty Implementing MVC Pattern:**
+5. **Difficulty Implementing MVC Pattern:**
     - **Issue:** Difficulty in separating UI code from the main logic using FXML and controllers.
     - **Solution:** Found a solution by referring to external sources, successfully implementing the MVC pattern by separating UI code into FXML files and corresponding controllers.

-5. **Game become unresponsive unexpectedly:** (It takes me 3 day to figure out what happen)
+6. **Game become unresponsive unexpectedly:** (It takes me 3 day to figure out what happen)
     - **Issue:** When level increase, then the game will become unresponsive and this situation happen inconsistent.
                  The thread as i see in activity monitor will also increase by 100++ for each level, at the end the program crash
-    - **Solution:** Found that this is a issue after i added the game sound, fix it by commented out the code related to game sound manager
+    - **Solution:** Found that this is a issue after i added the game sound, fix it by remove the code related to block hit sound
-                    Right now the thread is remains at 40 and the program run smoothly

-6. **Gold root cannot be removed after pause:**
+7. **Gold root cannot be removed after pause:**
     - **Issue:** The goldRoot is added multiple times,but when remove only remove one goldRoot
     - **Solution:** Found out that this issue is because i added the goldRoot again and again when hit the Star block, Solution to this is to check the goldStatus before add the goldRoot.
-nextlevel run twice